JohnWaits/MyBlog/coding_etiquette.md

 # Coding Etiquette

+Today I'm going to write about methods to make other developers hate you less!
 Unless you write in machine code, the langages you use are high level, simplified to make it easier for humans to write and read them.

 ![machine code](http://i.imgur.com/X8Bojtu.png)